-- Near record low stocks of grain will keep demand high and prices good for farmers through the 2013 season.
+Near record low stocks of soybeans and corn and wheat will keep demand for these grain products high and prices good for farmers through the 2013 season.

 Grain crops promising